hammerheim-game/hammerheim-rules/6-optional-rules.md

 which one of the mutations listed in the Cult of the Possessed Warbands section your warrior has been rewarded with.
-9-10 Chaos Armour.
-The warrior’s body becomes encrusted with an arcane, all enveloping suit of armour.
+9-10 Chaos Armor.
+The warrior’s body becomes encrusted with an arcane, all enveloping suit of armor.
 This confers a basic 4+ save, but does not affect the model’s ability to cast spells or move in any way.